eddyystop/feathers-an-introduction/step-by-step/basic-feathers/hooks-2.md

 If you have an archive of stock movements, you cannot simply delete a stock item you no longer want to keep.
-You will not be able to properly present history data if you do so.
+You would not be able to properly present historical data if you do so.

 The solution is to keep the data but mark it as deleted.
 We can ignore the `deleted` flag when we know we are accessing historical, and possibly deleted, items.